 You must be a legal relative to file a wrongful death claim.
 It doesn’t matter whether you are related through blood, adoption, or marriage.
 You may file if you are a:

 An estate representative may also pursue a wrongful death claim.
 Other family members may join the suit after it’s initiated.
+If you’re unsure about qualifying for a claim, speak to a fatal car accident lawyer.

 Birmingham Fatal Accident Lawyer Near Me (205) 380-4158